WesleyM77/pdf2image/README.md

 ### Windows

 Windows users will have to build or download poppler for Windows.
 I recommend [@oschwartz10612 version](https://github.com/oschwartz10612/poppler-windows/releases/) which is the most up-to-date.
-You will then have to add the `bin/` folder to [PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) or use `poppler_path = r"C:\path\to\poppler-xx\bin" as an argument` in `convert_from_path`.
+You will then have to add the `bin/` folder to [PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) or use `poppler_path=r"C:\path\to\poppler-xx\bin"' as an argument in `convert_from_path`.

 ### Mac